 - We understand that some may be medically unable to receive certain vaccinations.
-We will require - documentation from a physician to exempt the individual before the summer program.
-Individuals that do not vaccinate due to religious beliefs must provide written documentation.

-• Individuals currently part of the GSC program may be grandfathered into this policy.
+We will require documentation from a physician to exempt the individual prior to the summer program. - Individuals that do not vaccinate due to religious beliefs must provide written documentation. - Individuals that are currently part of the GSC program may be grandfathered into this policy.